Uruguay: Visual arts

-Uruguay has a small but growing film industry, and movies such as Whisky by Juan Pablo Rebella and Pablo Stoll (2004), Marcelo Bertalmío's Los días con Ana (2000; "Days with Ana") and Ana Díez's Paisito (2008), about the 1973 military coup, have earned international honours.
+Uruguay has many art museums, most of which are in Montevideo, such as the Torres García Museum and the Gurvich Museum.
+The Torres García Museum was dedicated in honor of the Uruguayan artist Joaquín Torres-García.

 Music

-The folk and popular music of Uruguay shares not only its gaucho roots with Argentina, but also those of the tango.
+The folk and popular music of Uruguay shares its gaucho roots with Argentina and the tango.
 One of the most famous tangos, "La cumparsita" (1917), was written by the Uruguayan composer Gerardo Matos Rodríguez.
 The candombe is a folk dance performed at Carnival, especially Uruguayan Carnival, mainly by Uruguayans of African ancestry.
-The guitar is the preferred musical instrument, and in a popular traditional contest called the payada two singers, each with a guitar, take turns improvising verses to the same tune.

-Folk music is called canto popular and includes some guitar players and singers such as Alfredo Zitarrosa, José Carbajal "El Sabalero", Daniel Viglietti, Los Olimareños, and Numa Moraes.
+The guitar is the preferred musical instrument, and in a popular traditional contest called the payada, two singers, each with a guitar, take turns improvising verses to the same tune.
+Folk music is called canto popular and includes some guitar players and singers such as Los Olimareños, and Numa Moraes.